jaxjexjox/hello-world/README.md

 This is text entered into the branch.  xApparently.
-Mind you this shitty UI is actually not making it clear I'm i nthe readme-edits branch except for the URL at the top, that seems kind of stupid?
+Mind you this poor  UI is actually not making it clear I'm in the readme-edits branch except for the URL at the top, that seems kind of bad?